When you create a catalog to deliver desktops or apps, an image is used (with other settings) as a template for creating the machines.

 - Windows Server 2019

-The Citrix-managed images already have a Citrix Virtual Delivery Agent (VDA) and troubleshooting tools installed.
-The VDA is the communication mechanism between your users’ machines and the Citrix Cloud infrastructure that manages the service.
+The Citrix prepared images have a current Citrix Virtual Delivery Agent (VDA) and troubleshooting tools installed.
+The VDA is the communication mechanism between your users’ machines and the Citrix Cloud infrastructure that manages Citrix DaaS for Azure.
 Images provided by Citrix are notated as CITRIX.

 You can also import and use your own image from Azure.